 Lissi Larisa Borshman (Amateur Theatrical Representative) has been a member of the R&H Theatricals team since January 2005.
 In her role as an Amateur Theatrical Representative, Lisi is here to help with any of your post booking inquiries including billing (outstanding balances, purchase orders, assistance filling out your W-9), contract terms and other questions regarding the production you have booked.

-Andrew Heyman (Assistant Manager, Amateur Theatrical Licensing) has been with R&H Theatricals since May of 2009.
+Andrew Heyman (Manager, Amateur and Concert Licensing) has been with R&H Theatricals since May of 2009.
 Please contact Andrew with any customer service requests or questions regarding restricted titles.
 Andrew is more than happy to check on the status of an existing request or help you pick a show.
 Andrew holds an MFA in Musical Theatre Writing from the Tisch Graduate Musical Theatre Writing Program at New York University and a BA in Classics from Princeton University.